-Rochester Personal Injury: What Is the Assumption of Risk Defense?
+Rochester, New York, Personal Injury Lawyers: What Is The Assumption Of Risk Defense?

 The aftermath of a serious Rochester accident can be catastrophic.
 Under New York State law, you could be entitled to significant compensation for your damages.
 However, anyone who files a personal injury lawsuit must demonstrate that another person’s misconduct caused their injuries.
 While proving that a defendant had a legal duty of care is necessary to secure recompense, proving negligence can be challenging, especially if you knew that a property, product, or activity had inherent risks.

 The assumption of risk is a common form of affirmative defense, in which an accident victim’s ordinary right to recompense could be negated if the plaintiff willingly exposed themselves to danger.
 This defense is often employed in premises liability claims, amusement park lawsuits, and athletics injury cases.
 While New York State recognizes the assumption of risk defense as a viable and valuable counter to frivolous litigation, it does not preclude genuine accident victims from obtaining the compensation they need to recover from a serious and life-changing injury.
 Unfortunately, businesses often try to use this defense to evade accountability for obvious wrongdoing.

 The Dietrich Law Firm P.C. has spent years advocating for the rights of our clients across Rochester and Western New York.
 We understand that accidents do not always have clear-cut or obvious causes.
 After all: even if a sport or property has some inherent hazards, other people still must minimize its potential harms.
 If an individual, business, or municipal corporation abrogated its duty to protect you from danger, we could help you obtain the compensation you need and the justice you deserve.
 Please send us a message online or call us at 585-939-3939 today to discuss your legal options for relief.The Assumption Of Risk In Rochester Personal Injury Claims